Emirates has just launched a new Business Class Suite on its B777. Etihad already has one of the best First Class Suites in the World.

 Emirates Vs Etihad First Class Seats – Which Are Best?

-Emirates First Class is configured with only four suites per row see upper deck seat map.
-The A380 First Class suites on the sides are ideal for solo travellers (with a generous 3 windows per seat, offering great views), while the 6 suites in the middle are perfect for those travelling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.
+Emirates First Class is configured with only four suites per row.
+The A380 First Class suites on the sides are ideal for solo travelers (with a generous 3 windows per seat, offering great views), while the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.

-On the B777, we love these seats and suites for solo travellers but if you are travelling as a couple or a family, you will not be able to share this suite experience with them as there are no retractable walls.
+On the B777, we love these seats and suites for solo travelers but if you are traveling as a couple or a family, you will not be able to share this suite experience with them as there are no retractable walls.

-Clearly, two suites per row is much better than four so once again Etihad wins for the best First Class suites.
+Clearly, two suites per row are much better than four so once again Etihad wins for the best First Class suites.